mdevilliers/kubernetes-bestiary/README.md

-aspvnext              | Run .net application in docker on Kubernetes cluster-wide-service  | Example using the selector name: cluster-wide-service external-access       | Example using the external/public: "true" for access by HAProxy ip-test               | Example showing all pods containser have the same ip address lifecycle             | Example showing lifecycle callbacks rolling-update        | Rolling update example secret                | Secret example
+aspvnext              | Run .net application in docker on Kubernetes cluster-wide-service  | Example using the selector name: cluster-wide-service external-access       | Example using the external/public: "true" for access by HAProxy ip-test               | Example showing all containers in a pod have the same ip address lifecycle             | Example showing lifecycle callbacks rolling-update        | Rolling update example secret                | Secret example